RoyalIcing/Shohin/README.md

 let mainView = UIView(frame: CGRect(x: 0, y: 0, width: 500, height: 500))
 mainView.backgroundColor = #colorLiteral(red: 0.239215686917305, green: 0.674509823322296, blue: 0.968627452850342, alpha: 1.0)

-let program = Program(view: mainView, model: CounterModel(), initialCommand: [], update: update, render: render, layout: layout)
+// In a UIViewController, you would write the below in `viewDidLoad()`. let program = Program(view: mainView, model: CounterModel(), initialCommand: [], update: update, render: render, layout: layout)
 ~~~

-We now have an interactive app.
+We now have an interactive app!
 In summary:

 1. You have a **model**, which is presented (**rendered** and **laid out**) to the user as views.
 2. Interactions that the user makes (UI events) produce **messages**, which **update** the model.